ds-stream/airee-runner-gcp/README.md

 ## Overview

+The github-action runner container designed for the airee project.
+The first container launches a github action runner and the second container runs a daemon docker.
+They cooperate with each other and therefore the runner is able to run docker containers while executing CI/CD pipelines.

-The runner-container app for gcp contain bash script whitch:
+The runner-container app for gcp contain bash script which:
 - Enable all services and APIs for runner and Airee
 - create GKE cluster for runner
 - build and publish runner-app and airee-base images on GCR